 $180,001 and over $54,097 plus 45c for every dollar over $180,000

 When deciding on where to work, it is not only average earnings that can help you make an informed choice.
 The cost of living is also an important factor to consider.
 The cost of living depends on location.
 A place like Perth in Australia is 12% cheaper to live in compared with a similar place in London.
 The cost of living in some other locations in UK can however be cheaper when compared with Australia.

 Benefits for the family in Australia

 One major upside of working in Australia is the low unemployment rate – one of the lowest in the world.
 This means your partner will have no problem finding a suitable job.
-So if you have a partner, migrating to Australia should not cause you any major concerns.
+If you have a partner, migrating to Australia should not cause you any major concerns.
 Read Andrew’s story here – he is one of our doctors who moved to Australia from the UK together with his family.
 He’s been very happy with his choice and loves Australia!

 Does Money buy happiness?

-We all know that money doesn’t necessarily buy happiness, but maximising the return you rean for your hard earned education and medical experience is rewarding in itself.
+We all know that money doesn’t necessarily buy happiness, but maximising the return you earn for your hard earned education and medical experience is rewarding in itself.
 Putting different factors into consideration – including earnings, tax, and healthcare funding – Australia remains the best destination for doctors looking to explore a new adventure in their practice, earn as much as possible and live a great lifestyle.
 Once you’ve got the appropriate registration, you’ll also be able to do locum work in Australia.
 It’s a great way to explore the country, and you can even make it a family adventure!